Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Measuring the Kirkwood-Dirac quasiprobability

 \subsection{Cloning scheme and generalizations}

-In~\cite{Buscemi2013direct,Buscemi_2014,PhysRevLett.109.020408}, a measurement scheme, called \emph{cloning scheme}, to access correlation functions was proposed and subsequently experimentally realized in~\cite{PhysRevLett.119.050405}.
-We have already discussed the relation between the KDQ and correlations functions, it then comes as no surprise that the cloning scheme can be used to reconstruct the KDQ distribution of a quantum system ${\rm S}$~\cite{PhysRevLett.109.020408}.
-We here follow the notation of Buscemi \emph{et al.}, whereby the central relation is
+In~\cite{Buscemi2013direct,Buscemi_2014,PhysRevLett.109.020408}, the measurement scheme called \emph{cloning scheme} was proposed to access correlation functions.
+Such a scheme was subsequently realized experimentally in~\cite{PhysRevLett.119.050405}.
+We have already discussed the relation between the KDQ and correlations functions, so it then comes as no surprise that the cloning scheme can be used to reconstruct the KDQ distribution of a quantum system ${\rm S}$~\cite{PhysRevLett.109.020408}.
+We here follow the notation of Buscemi \emph{et al.}, to derive the following expression for the real part of the KDQ: